2-REC/hugo-myblog-theme/README.md

     * multi: Slides.

 * Height: Height of the header (must be in "px" unit).
+    The value should be determined accordingly to the size of the background image and the desired results.

 * If "type" is "multi", the remaining parameters are divided in 2 parts: "options and "slides".
     * options: Slider settings.